 For Facility Directors Navigating Budget Uncertainties in Turbulent Times

 As experts try to understand the health effects of the Coronavirus, no one can deny the hit the economy has taken.
-In an April 29th article Rueters reported the U.S. economy contracted in the first quarter in 2020 at its sharpest pace since the Great Recession.
-As stringent measures were taken to slow the spread of the coronavirus shut down the country, the longest economic expansion in the nation’s history was brought to a halt.
+In an April 29th article, Rueters reported the U.S. economy contracted in the first quarter in 2020 at its sharpest pace since the Great Recession.
+As stringent measures were taken to slow the spread of the Coronavirus and the country shut down, the longest economic expansion in the nation’s history was brought to a halt.

-Tax dollars that run into local, state, and federal coffers will be falling short this fall with detremental effects on budget plans.
+Tax dollars that run into local, state and federal coffers will be falling short this fall with detrimental effects on budget plans.
 How long the effects will last and how deep the cuts will go is unclear, but we’re already starting to see the effects in both the public and private sectors.

 What if you could show your finance team that every $1 that they cut from your discretionary budget now will result in an additional $25 requirement price next year or $50 just two years from now?
 Life expectancies shorten, deferred repair and replacement costs rise, and the chaos perpetuates itself.

 The graph below illustrates this common sense approach.
 Less expensive repairs done today extend life and reduce overall spend while monies spent on run to failure models prove much more costly.
-The black line is the current lifecyle deterioration curve of the asset.
-The red line is the point at which repair investments are wasted because the asset has reached point of failure.
+The black line is the current life cycle deterioration curve of the asset.
+The red line is the point at which repair investments are wasted, because the asset has reached the point of failure.
 The sweet spot is the small gap where repairs and improvements can be done inexpensively and effectively that push the green line (extended life cycle) out.

-Liam Flannery is National Sales Manager at Technical Assurance, a building enclosure consultanting firm with twenty seven years experience helping clients extend life to assets and lowering total cost of owenership.
+Liam Flannery is National Sales Manager at Technical Assurance, a building enclosure consulting firm with twenty-seven years of experience helping clients extend life to assets and lowering total cost of ownership.